Iwakuni

 Iwakuni (岩国市, Iwakuni-shi) is a city located in Yamaguchi Prefecture, Japan.
-As of 1 June 2023, the city had an estimated population of 127,512 in 65182 households and a population density of 157 persons per km^{2}.
+As of 1 June 2023, the city had an estimated population of 127,512 in 65182 households and a population density of 157 people per km^{2}.
 The total area of the city is 873.72 sqkm.

 Geography

 Iwakuni is located in the southeastern Yamaguchi Prefecture, bordering Hiroshima Prefecture to the east and the Seto Inland Sea to the south.
 The Nishiki River flows through the center of the city.